Scaling-up Ecosystem-based adaptation (EbA) measures in rural Latin America

 -

-- International Union for Conservation of Nature and Natural Resources (IUCN) - Switzerland
+- International Union for Conservation of Nature and Natural Resources (IUCN) – Regional Office for Mexico, Central America and the Caribbean (ORMACC)

 - Tropical Agricultural Research and Higher Education Center (CATIE) - Costa Rica